walljm/slideshow/README.md

 ### Standalone Application

-The application can be built for multiple platforms.
 Navigate to the `dist` folder and run the appropriate executable for your platform:

 #### Windows (x64)
 ```batch